 For full benefit, it is best to receive a series 40 or so treatments fairly close together, at least once per week for a number of consecutive weeks.
-Twice daily treatments are possible if separated by at least 3 hours.
-If a facility cannot be found within a reasonable distance, it may be more convenient to find housing close to the HBO facility while receiving therapy.
+Twice daily treatments may be possible if separated by at least 3 hours.
+If a facility cannot be found within a reasonable distance from home, it may be possible to find suitable housing close to the HBO facility while receiving therapy.

 Conditions Which may be Reimbursable by Medical Insurance (strict criteria must first be met): Click here for more details

 * Osteomyelitis – unresponsive and failed with other treatment (refractory)

 * Non-healing Wounds, Diabetic and selected problem wounds (must meet strict criteria)

 * Crush injury, Compartment Syndrome, Acute Amputations, Limb Salvage and Limb Reattachment

 * Exceptional Blood Loss Anemia

 * Some Thermal Burns (must meet strict criteria)

 * Gas Gangrene

 * Radiation Tissue Damage